 Children who do continue to feel they are a different gender from the one assigned at birth could develop in different ways.

-A small number of children who have continuing, strong feelings of a different gender identity will go on to live full-time in a gender different from the one assigned at birth.
+Some children who have continuing, strong feelings of a different gender identity will go on to live full-time in a gender different from their sex assigned at birth.

 How can I support my child?

-Children sometimes worry that if they tell you how they feel, you won't love them anymore.
-It's important to accept your child and let them know you love and support them, whatever their preferences are.
+Children sometimes worry that if they tell you how they feel, you will not love them anymore.
+It's important to accept your child and let them know you love and support them, whatever their gender identity is.

 Many young people and parents find talking to other parents and children who have had similar experiences a great help.